richev/LetsEncryptAzureCloudService/docs/index.md

 }
 ```

 > :thought_balloon: After adding this controller to your website, be sure to redeploy and test that the endpoints are working by POSTing a dummy `<challenge>` and `response` and seeing that you can GET them.
-You can perform the POST using a tool such as [Postman](https://www.getpostman.com/), or using a PowerShell script like the one listed later on in this document.
+You can perform the POST using a tool such as [Postman](https://www.getpostman.com/), or using a PowerShell script like the one listed [later on](#2-verification).

 ## Website Setup - Bonus Step - Forcing HTTPS

 Configuring an SSL certificate for HTTPS is great, but of limited benefit if your existing users continue to arrive at your website(s) using HTTP.
 So, it seems appropriate to redirect any requests that use HTTP over to HTTPS.

 There are [various ways](https://stackoverflow.com/questions/4945883/how-to-redirect-http-to-https-in-mvc-application-iis7-5) to achieve this in ASP.NET MVC, but I chose to create an attribute that inherits from  [`RequiresHttpsAttribute`](https://msdn.microsoft.com/en-us/library/system.web.mvc.requirehttpsattribute(v=vs.118).aspx), that redirects _unless_ the host is `localhost`.
-Simple to use, and doesn't get in the way when testing on locally.
+Simple to use, and doesn't get in the way when testing locally.

 ```csharp
 using System.Web.Mvc;